Argo Group International (NYSE:ARGO) Earns Hold Rating from Analysts at StockNews.com

-StockNews.com initiated coverage on shares of Argo Group International (NYSE:ARGO – Free Report) in a research note published on Saturday morning.
-The firm issued a hold rating on the stock.
+StockNews.com assumed coverage on shares of Argo Group International (NYSE:ARGO – Free Report) in a research note published on Thursday.
+The brokerage issued a hold rating on the stock.

-Other analysts also recently issued research reports about the stock.
-Compass Point downgraded shares of Argo Group International from a buy rating to a neutral rating and set a $30.00 price objective for the company. in a research report on Monday, March 13th.
+Several other equities research analysts have also recently issued reports on the company.
+Compass Point cut Argo Group International from a buy rating to a neutral rating and set a $30.00 price target for the company. in a research note on Monday, March 13th.
 TheStreet upgraded Argo Group International from a d+ rating to a c- rating in a research note on Friday, May 26th.

 Argo Group International Price Performance